TCN: News

-9News Sydney is TCN's flagship nightly news bulletin presented by Peter Overton on Monday to Friday nights and Georgie Gardner on Saturday & Sunday nights.
-Sports news is presented by James Bracey on Sunday to Thursday nights and Emma Lawrence on Friday and Saturday nights.
-Amber Sherlock presents the weather on Sunday to Thursday nights and Belinda Russell on Friday and Saturday nights.
-Jayne Azzopardi and Mark Burrows are regular fill-in presenters.
+9News Sydney is TCN's flagship nightly news bulletin presented by Peter Overton from Sunday to Thursday and Mark Burrows on Friday and Saturday.
+Sport is presented by James Bracey from Sunday to Thursday and Zac Bailey on Friday and Saturday.
+Weather is presented by Sophie Walsh from Sunday to Thursday and Belinda Russell on Friday and Saturday.

+Jayne Azzopardi and Mark Burrows are the fill-in news presenters, with Matt Burke as the fill-in sport presenters, and Airlie Walsh, Kate Creedon, Sophie Walsh and Zara James are the fill-in weather presenters.

 Brian Henderson was Nine's Sydney news presenter for a record 45 years - including 38 years presenting on weeknights.
 Retiring in November 2002, Henderson was succeeded as weeknight presenter by Jim Waley, who was at the time host of the Sunday program and was one of Nine's most experienced presenters.

 In January 2005, despite some considerable ratings success, Waley was replaced as weeknight presenter by Mark Ferguson, who was previously the weekend presenter.
 Ferguson's successor as weekend presenter Mike Munro resigned in 2008 and was replaced by Michael Usher.

 In 2009, following a continuing run of poor ratings, Ferguson was demoted to his former role as weekend news presenter, with Peter Overton taking over as news presenter on weeknights.
 Later in the year, Ferguson was removed from the presenting duties on the Sydney bulletins after announcing his decision to move to the Seven Network, but he didn't move to Seven until he trialled the hosting duties on Nine's Afternoon News only appearing on-air up until his departure on 25 September 2009.

-Deborah Knight was appointed as Friday & Saturday night presenter with Peter Overton now also presenting the Sunday night bulletin.
+Deborah Knight was appointed as Friday and Saturday presenter with Peter Overton now also presenting the Sunday bulletin.

 In 2011, Nine News Sydney officially overtook Seven News Sydney in the ratings for the first time in seven years, winning 26 weeks to Seven's 14 weeks.

+In November 2025, it was announced that Amber Sherlock had been made redundant, one of several on air faces impacted by job cuts across Broadcast and Streaming Divisions.

+In June 2026, Mark Burrows was appointed Friday and Saturday presenter, replacing Georgie Gardner.